wmbenedetto/DropletJS.PubSub/README.md

 These callbacks are executed after *each* message handler is executed.
 They can be used to fire off high-priority functions that can't wait for the entire listener stack to finish executing, especially if the listeners are asynchronous functions that can take a while to complete.

-Alternately, onPublish callbacks can be used to receive the results of asynchronous listeners (see below).
+Alternately, onPublish callbacks can be used to receive the results of listeners (see below).

 ### Asynchronous listeners